fbernutz/dev-notes/README.md

 # Felis dev notes ✌️

+My personal list of some things I learned in ...
+* iOS
+* Swift
+* CocoaPods
+* git
+* Android
+* Kotlin

-My personal list of things I once learned in iOS, Swift, CocoaPods and git (etc.) and do not want to forget.
-The list is not ordered by any kind of type – only thought about some things and wrote them down.
+... and do not want to forget.
+The list is not ordered by any kind of type – only thought about writing some things down, so I can have a look at it at a later time.

 ## Table of contents

+[[Android] Logging](#android-logging)\
+[[Kotlin] Swift is like Kotlin](#kotlin-swift-is-like-kotlin)\
 [[iOS] Localizing for plurals and variant widths using a stringsdict file](#ios-localizing-for-plurals-and-variant-widths-using-a-stringsdict-file)\
 [[iOS] Target Environment Simulator](#ios-target-environment-simulator)\
 [[iOS] Delay requests while searching using GCD](#ios-delay-requests-while-searching-using-gcd)\